 Papua New Guinea 101… The country is well and truly one of the last frontiers.
-It has some tremendous scuba diving.
-In addition to many unique and fascinating things to see above the water.
+It has some tremendous scuba diving and many unique and fascinating things to see above the water.

 A wild and adventurous place, it is one of the world’s most heterogeneous countries.
 With a population of around 7.8m people, but over 850 languages.
 And nearly 1000 traditional societies and ethnic indigenous groups.